linpengcheng/fa/README.md

 ### 2.current version (0.9.2015.x.x) :

-* Increase the warning value, ideal value.
+* Increase custom the warning value, ideal value.
 * Analyze table for commonly used indicators and financial Statements.
 * Tips of analysis
 * Cross references for item of analysis.